danielboots/fytletic/README.md

 * Follow fighters - Develop something similar to twitter where users can follow their favourite fighters.

-* Top fighters - A ranking system which will aid in getting exposure for fighters and encouraging on boarding of users to the network.
+* Top fighters - A ranking system which will aid in getting exposure for fighters and encouraging on boarding of users to the network, this would be accomplished by filtering by and ordering fighter data by rank, and writing logic to allow users to rate the fighter.

-* User discussion forums may be of use so users can interact with one another or similar simple social network type functionality where users can add friends or follow fighters This will create a community.
+* User discussion forums may be of use so users can interact with one another or similar simple social network type functionality where users can add friends or follow fighters This will create a community, at present we have a commenting system but this may be extended.

+* inboxing users, by using a messaging system it will allow users to connect and converse with one another.

 * Categories - As the site grows there should be a significant extension of the site layout to incorporate growth, this may be grouping fighters by discipline such as by UFC and Boxing and displaying only top or latest Fighters on the home page in a carousel and linking to a separate genre-specific page, this will help in allowing users to find and explore fighters and disciplines they are interested in.

 * Advertising space - revenue generation or sponsored fighters - allowing fund generation for the site in return for better site positioning or exposure.

+* Implement the live keys to the merchandise shop to allow for customer purchases.

 ### **_Code Refactoring_:**